tcp-acceleration-service/tas/README.md

 sudo ~/dpdk-inst/sbin/dpdk-devbind  -b vfio-pci 0000:08:00.0
 ```

-To run Virt-TAS you need to start 4 different components:
+To run vTAS you need to start 4 different components:
-Virt-TAS, the host proxy, a VM using QEMU's ivshmem and the guest proxy.
+vTAS, the host proxy, a VM using QEMU's ivshmem and the guest proxy.

-First start Virt-TAS on the host with the following command:
+First start vTAS on the host with the following command:
 ```
 sudo code/tas/tas --ip-addr=10.0.0.1/24 --fp-cores-max=1 --fp-no-ints --fp-no-autoscale --dpdk-extra="-w08:00.0"
 ```

-After TAS starts run the host proxy:
+After vTAS starts run the host proxy:
 ```
 sudo code/proxy/host/host
 ```

 With the host proxy up and running you can start QEMU with ivshmem.
-QEMU will grab the shared memory region opened by Virt-TAS from the host proxy.
+QEMU will grab the shared memory region opened by vTAS from the host proxy.
 You need a configured VM image before you can start QEMU.
 If you don't have one,
 follow the steps in the [Building Images for QEMU](#building-images-for-qemu)
 section.
 If you already have set up an image, start a VM with the command below: